dont-code/dont-code.github.io/index.md

-An opensource framework for low-code, no-code application generation.

 ## What is it ?
 - Users are guided by the framework to create their applications.
 - Developers can extend the platform by adding plugins.